proxytype/Explorer-Delete-Protection/README.md

 # Explorer-Delete-Protection
-Protect files under a specific folder from delete or move by the user using explorer.exe.
+Protect files under a specific folder from deleting or moving by the user using explorer.exe.

 ![alt text](https://raw.githubusercontent.com/proxytype/Explorer-Delete-Protection/main/explorer-delete-protection.gif)